The new Rockhurst High School drug testing policy has sent a ripple through Kansas City.

 “Our point is, if we do encounter a student who has made some bad decisions with drugs or alcohol, we will be able to intervene, get the parents involved, get him help if necessary, and then help him get back on a path of better decision making, healthier choices for his life,” Rockhurst Principal Greg Harkness said.

 According to the new policy, if a student tests positive for any of the substances, the guidance counselor assigned to that student is notified.
 The counselor will then bring in the parents and the student to have a conversation about how to best get the student help.

-The student is given 90 days to be drug free.
-No administrative personnel are ever told, and the incident is only noted in the student’s guidance file.
+The student is given 90 days to be drug-free.
+No administrative personnel is ever told, and the incident is only noted in the student’s guidance file.
 That file is destroyed upon graduation and never sent to any college or university.
 The only way anyone would ever see the documents is if files were subpoenaed.